hectorg13/Android-Mobile/README.md

 # Android Return
-Here I´m practicing the last technologies that I have worked in HMI Models.
+There is last technologies that I have worked in HMI Models.

 I created a App named Currency Converter.
 Nothing special.